tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 any ImportedIdentity that exceeds this size.

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the EPSK.
 It is not the hash function associated with ImportedIdentity.target_kdf.
-If no hash function is specified, SHA-256 {{SHA2}} SHOULD be used.
+If the EPSK does not have such an associated hash function, SHA-256 {{SHA2}} SHOULD be used.
 Diversifying EPSK by ImportedIdentity.target_kdf ensures that an IPSK is only used as input keying material to at most one KDF, thus satisfying the requirements in {{!RFC8446}}.
 See {{security-considerations}} for more details.